AdobeDocs/experience-manager-cloud-service.es-ES/help/assets/download-assets-from-aem.md

 >Recipients of emails must be members of the `dam-users` group to access the ZIP download link in the email message.
 To be able to download the assets, the members must have permissions to launch workflows that trigger downloading of assets.
 -->

-Los tipos de recurso Conjuntos de imágenes, Conjuntos de giros, Conjuntos de medios mixtos y Conjuntos de carrusel no se pueden descargar.
+No se pueden descargar los siguientes tipos de recursos: Conjuntos de imágenes, Conjuntos de giros, Conjuntos de medios mixtos y Conjuntos de carrusel.

 Puede descargar recursos de Experience Manager mediante los métodos siguientes: